ministryofjustice/analytics-platform-control-panel/doc/running.md

 # Running directly on your machine

+---
+:construction: _This guide has recently undergone some major changes in order to work with the new cluster.
+It should include all the changes needed to get from a fresh system to having a local instance of Control Panel, but be aware that the developers who checked the system had some things set up already.
+If problems arise, please open a PR to revise this documentation._

+---

 There are essentially three aspects to getting the control panel in a state for development on your local machine: